 This is injected into the patient, stimulating an adaptive immune response where the body creates antibodies that can fight coronavirus.
 Antibodies are a type of blood protein used by the body to fight infection, so if the patient comes into contact with coronavirus, their body will already know how to fight it.

 The University of Oxford coronavirus vaccine works by taking a lesser virus (similar to a common cold) and manipulating it so it is no longer harmful.
 The manipulated virus acquires the surface features which mimic coronavirus, appearing to the body in the same way and triggering the creation of coronavirus antibodies.
 The Chinese coronavirus vaccine candidate created by CanSino Biologics is based upon a similar principle.

 Other vaccines use synthetic DNA to teach the body how to create the proteins which can fight coronavirus and create immunity, such as the vaccine being developed by American biotechnology company Moderna.
 The vaccine being produced by the collaboration between American pharmaceutical giant, Pfizer, and the German biotechnology company, BioNTech, also uses synthetic DNA technology.

 Vaccines can be created in many different ways, but ultimately all vaccines allow your immune system to learn how to fight infection and gain immunity.
 It is far safer to gain immunity through vaccination than it is by catching a potentially life-threatening disease.

 How can a vaccine be made in months when it usually takes years?

-There are over 70 coronavirus vaccines being developed all over the world, and many of the frontrunners in the race to make the coronavirus vaccine have created vaccines using established platforms.
+There are over 70 coronavirus vaccines currently being tested in clinical trials all over the world, and many of the frontrunners in the race to make the coronavirus vaccine have created vaccines using established platforms.
 This means that the vaccine developers have a specific method of creating vaccines which can be applied to similar viruses.